RaphHaddad/blog/content/post/reboot-devops-part-ii.md

 *Magnifying glass source: Wikimedia commons*

-Today we will speak about how monitoring and observability can increase our confidence to enable us to release more often.
+This post will focus on how monitoring and observability can increase our confidence to enable us to release more often.

 Monitoring an application is the surfacing of the metrics that allow us to see whether a system is operable, not operable, or in an exhausted state.
 On a basic level, this may mean CPU usage, memory usage, network throughput, errors, and exceptions.
 What monitoring seeks to provide is whether a system (or service within it) is working or not at any one point in time.
-Having the ability to visualise this data in production builds confidence, as knowing that a system is working or not at any point after releasing is better than finding out through external sources.
+Having the ability to visualise this data in production builds confidence, knowing that a system is working or not at any point after releasing is better than finding out through external sources.

 Monitoring is something done on a system, observability is something that the system is.
 You have to actively make the system observable.
 Where monitoring is seeing the metrics of the system, observability is raising the right metrics to the surface.
 This may mean a few things: does your centralised message brokering platform provide the ability to log?
 Are logs among your services formatted consistently?
 Which business actions are important enough to warrant making observable?